hav4ik/hav4ik.github.io/articles/_posts/2021-06-14-deep-metric-learning-survey.md

 ---------------------------------------------------------------------------------

-<a name="moving-away-from-direct-approaches"></a>
+<a name="moving-away-from-contrastive-approaches"></a>
-## Moving Away from Direct Approaches
+## Moving Away from Contrastive Approaches

-After countless research papers attempting to solve the problems and limitations of [Triplet Loss](#triplet-loss), it became clear that learning to directly minimize/maximize euclidean ($$l_2$$) distance between samples with the same/different labels may not be the way to go.
+After countless research papers attempting to solve the problems and limitations of [Triplet Loss](#triplet-loss) in the context of Supervised Deep Metric Learning, it became clear that learning to directly minimize/maximize euclidean distance between samples with the same/different labels may not be the way to go.
 There are two main issues of such approaches:

 - **Expansion Issue** &mdash; it is very hard to ensure that samples with a similar label will be pulled together to a common region in space as noted by [Sohn (2016)][n_pair_loss_paper] (mentioned in the previous section).
 [Quadruplet Loss](#quadruplet-loss) only improves the variability, and [Structured Loss](#structured-loss) can only enforce the structure locally for the samples in the batch, not globally.
 Attempts to solve this problem directly with a global objective ([Magnet Loss, Rippel et al. 2015][magnet_loss_paper] and [Clustering Loss, Song et al. 2017][clustering_loss_paper]) were not successful in gaining much traction due to scalability issues.